Panasonic 42.5mm f/1.7 OIS review

 Alternatives to the Panasonic 42.5 mm f/1.7 OIS lens

-I’ve already mentioned the 42.5mm’s main rival in this article, the 45mm f/1.8.
-However, there are other options, although not many.
-As with the 15mm, I don’t really know much about the alternatives, but I’ll trust the reviews that can be found.
+I’ve already mentioned the 42.5mm’s main rival in this article: the 45mm f/1.8.
+There are a few other options too, although not many.
+As with the 15mm, I don’t know all these alternatives personally, so I’m mainly relying on the reviews I’ve found.

 - The Olympus 45mm f/1.8 is a little lighter (10g) and cheaper than the Panasonic.
-It has similar image quality despite a shorter minimum focusing distance, but better bokeh.
-If you have an Olympus body, the 45mm f/1.8 is the obvious choice, as the Panasonic’s stabilisation doesn’t work.
+It offers similar image quality and better bokeh, although its minimum focusing distance is longer.
+If you have an Olympus body, the 45mm f/1.8 is the obvious choice, as the Panasonic’s stabilization does not work.

-- The 42.5 and 45mm f/1.2 from Panasonic and Olympus are much more upmarket and much more expensive in bigger, heavier barrels, making them less attractive on these points than what you can find in higher formats.
+- The 42.5 and 45mm f/1.2 lenses from Panasonic and Olympus are much more upmarket and much more expensive, with larger, heavier barrels.
+In that respect, they are less attractive than what you can find in larger formats.
 Both offer excellent image quality.
-The Olympus has a slight edge, but again the Panasonic offers optical stabilisation.
+The Olympus has a slight edge, but once again the Panasonic offers optical stabilization.

-Panasonic 42,5mm f/1.2 is a superb top-of-the-range lens, but the price is still much higher
+The Panasonic 42.5mm f/1.2 is a superb high-end lens, but its price is still much higher

-- The 35-100 mm f/2.8 from Panasonic and the 40-150 f/2.8 and f/4-5.6 from Olympus, which are obviously more versatile.
+- The Panasonic 35-100mm f/2.8 and the Olympus 40-150 f/2.8 and f/4-5.6 are obviously more versatile.
 All three offer very good image quality.
-They are more expensive and obviously heavier and bulkier.
+They are more expensive and, of course, heavier and bulkier.
 However, if you’re looking for a quality all-round zoom that covers the 42.5/45mm focal length, these are great options.
 Their build quality is also impressive.
-The Panasonic 35-100mm is more plastic.
-It is also very light.
-The Olympus 40-150 f/4 has a similar weight.
-However, it has a smaller maximum aperture.
+The Panasonic 35-100mm feels more plastic, but it is also very light.
+The Olympus 40-150 f/4 has a similar weight, but it has a smaller maximum aperture.

 - The Panasonic 25-50mm f/1.7 is exceptional in more ways than one.
 It has a very wide aperture and excellent image quality.
-Also exceptional in weight, size and price, but this time in the wrong way.
-The 42.5mm f/1.7 and this 25-50mm are clearly not options to hesitate between.
-They are not aimed at the same target group of photographers or videographers.
+It is also exceptional in weight, size and price, but this time in the wrong way.
+The 42.5mm f/1.7 and this 25-50mm are clearly not lenses you would hesitate between.
+They are not aimed at the same type of photographer or videographer.

 Panasonic 42.5mm f/1.7 OIS summary